 Red Bay is a very small city located in the state of Alabama.
 With a population of 3,131 people and two constituent neighborhoods, Red Bay is the 154th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Red Bay is generally considered to be a blue-collar town.
-43.62% of the Red Bay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Red Bay is a city of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Red Bay who work in office and administrative support (12.41%), sales jobs (11.33%), and food service (6.74%).
+When you are in Red Bay, you'll notice that it is more blue-collar than most other communities in America.
+42.21% of Red Bay’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Red Bay is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Red Bay who work in office and administrative support (10.80%), sales jobs (10.71%), and personal care services (8.20%).

 As is often the case in a small city, Red Bay doesn't have a public transportation system that people use for their commute.

-The per capita income in Red Bay in 2010 was $17,427, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
-This equates to an annual income of $69,708 for a family of four.
-However, Red Bay contains both very wealthy and poor people as well.
+The per capita income in Red Bay in 2010 was $16,833, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $67,332 for a family of four.

 The people who call Red Bay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Red Bay residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Red Bay include Irish, German, Scottish, and Italian.
+Important ancestries of people in Red Bay include English, German, Italian, and French .

 The most common language spoken in Red Bay is English.
 Other important languages spoken here include Spanish and African languages.